Roshankrshah/Pinvent-APP/README.md

 - Dashboard to show the inventory stats and each inventory item
 - User Profile Section
 - Add new Product Section
+- View, Edit and Delete button for Product
 - Contact Us Section for any bug or query occur to user they can email admin.
 - Forgot password feature in which email link send to user to change their password.